Amila3951/geography-quiz/README.md

 ![Home Page](assets/images/Home.page.png)

  Home page includes:
-- Name "Geograpghy quiz" with background image of a globe as a symbol of geography
+- The title "Geography Quiz" with a background image of a globe symbolizing geography.
-- Button "Start Quiz", by clicking which you start the quiz and open the questions
+- Button "Start Quiz", by clicking which you start the quiz and open the questions.
-- Instructions part with clearly written instructions for playing the quiz
+- Instructions part with clearly written instructions for playing the quiz.

 ## Questions & Answers
 #### Answering Questions